cgtuebingen/pointcloud-viewer/README.md

 6. In the left bar, you can start the Render process by pressing the big Render button
     - It is insensitive as long as there is no camera path
     - Currently, only one image per frame is saved

+## Known Issues

+Currently, no optimization technique is applied.
+When the pointcloud size exceds the available video memory, the application will probably crash.